daniel-black/react-mini-games/README.md

 # react-mini-games

 A zero-dependency collection of tiny, fun canvas games for React.
 Great for 404 pages or playful embeds.
+The code for this library was written almost entirely by GPT-5.

 - Zero runtime dependencies (React is a peer dependency)
 - Keyboard and touch controls